AleksandreLomadzeGabiani/E91NetworkModel/README.md

   This model is predicated upon the [entanglement](https://en.wikipedia.org/wiki/Quantum_entanglement).
 It tries to fix the problem of having to keep a lot of photon pairs in each individual computer which is one of the largest downsides of entanglement based protocols.

+  ### Note
+  I would like to note that I will not be setting up an actual server in my code. all the objects are supposed to be more simplistic representations of the perfect case scenario.
+Therefore transfer of information will happen with simple functions insted of actual server involvement.
+(Therefore I will pass c1 to Computer B through a function insted of creating a classical channel.
+Additionally other parts of the model might be simplified as well).
+Keeping all of this in mind I still everything I will simplify will attempt to produce the outcome that is supposed to be achieved by their real life counterparts (for example server recieving k1)

+  By real life counterparts I mean events that could also be unproven at the time.
+I am just working  with the assumption (for the scope of the project) that information quantum physics theories (that I am currently able to access and grasp work the way that they are described in the documents)

+  if there is anything anyone would like to add to or correct me on please [contact me](sandro.lomadze-gabiani@americanhighschool.ge) I would much appreciate any and all feedback.
 ##  In a nutshell ::